Bike trainers have evolved over the years…

 “Smart” trainers are just that – intelligent machines that can connect and communicate with third party software to provide data feedback and management.
 This gives your trainer the ability to modulate resistance automatically – like when you go up virtual hills on Zwift, or when want to replicate a route downloaded to your bike computer.

-Wahoo’s KICKR and KICKR SNAP fit in this category.
-With both of our smart trainers, you’ll have total connectivity though new apps, software, and attachments.
+Wahoo’s KICKR, KICKR SNAP, and KICKR CORE fit in this category.
+With all of our smart trainers, you’ll have total connectivity through new apps, software, and attachments including the KICKR CLIMB Grade Simulator and the KICKR HEADWIND Smart Fan.
 We’ve built our smart trainers to last and fit the specific needs of the rider.
 Everyone trains differently, so it’s important to have options.

 Pick Your Important Factors